dgobbi/vtk-dicom/Documents/CharacterSet.md

 The GB18030 encoding was designed to encompass all Unicode code points.
-Every GB18030 code point maps to a unique Unicode code point and vice-versa.
-Since some GB18030 character codes map to the the Private Use Area (PUA) of Unicode, there are some special considerations for the use of GB18030 as discussed below.
-Also, it must be noted that searching for ASCII backslash (0x5c) in GB18030-encoded strings must be done with care, as some two-byte character codes have 0x5c as the second byte.
+Every GB18030 code point maps to a unique Unicode code point and vice-versa, so round-trip encoding of all Unicode is possible.
+Since the ASCII backslash code (0x5c) can appear in GB18030-encoded strings as the second byte of a two-byte character, special consideration is applied when decoding multi-value data elements to ensure that 0x5c is only parsed as a separator when it appears as a single-byte character.

 ### Decoding

-Decoding is done strictly according to the GB18030:2000 mapping tables.
+Decoding is done strictly according to the GB18030:2022 mapping tables.
-A small number of GB18030 characters map to locations in the Unicode PUA region, and will therefore only display correctly when used with a Chinese font that was designed for GB18030 (or for the GBK standard, which GB18030 extends).

-The Unicode 4.1 standard of 2005 added official code points for the characters that GB18030 maps to the PUA, so in the absence of fonts that include the correct glyphs at the PUA code points, those PUA code points can be mapped to Unicode 4.1 code points for display.
-Our decoder does not perform this additional mapping, since this would break round-trip mapping using the official GB18030:2000 tables.
+Compared to GB18030:2005, 18 character code points that previously mapped to the PUA (Unicode Private Use Area) are now mapped to valid Unicode characters, and 6 other character code points that previously mapped to the PUA have been retired in favor of new (previously unused) code points for those same six characters.

 ### Encoding

-As with decoding, encoding is done strictly according to the GB18030:2000 tables.
+As with decoding, encoding is done strictly according to the GB18030:2022 tables.
 Unlike our encoders for other character sets, our GB18030 encoder does not perform any compatibility conversions.
 This is because every Unicode code point maps to a unique GB18030 code point.